renville-colin/colin-renville-blogdown/content/posts/00-test_exploreF1/index.md

 ad_quali_2021_l <- ad_quali_2021_l %>%
   left_join(select(ad_quali_2021_l_clust, -LapTime5), by = c("Driver", "LapNumber"))
 ```

-Now we can return to our set of 4 Verstappen laps in Q2 and look at our hclust variable within the data.
+Now we can return to our set of 4 Verstappen laps in Q2 and look at the newly-created hclust variable within the data.
 The two In Laps / Out Laps are shown as NA, the slow non-In Lap / Out Lap was predicted to be in cluster 2, with the much faster lap being predicted to be in cluster 1.

 ```r
 ad_VER_focus_laps <- ad_quali_2021_l %>%
   select(Driver, DriverNumber, LapNumber, PitInTime, PitOutTime,
          Sector1SessionTime, Sector2SessionTime, Sector3SessionTime,